JadeRschCorner/FCM/README.md

   - Adding **Propidium iodide (PI)** to SYBR® Green I allows for analysis of intact (viable) cells.
 PI only stains damaged "dead" cells, thus bacterial cells co-stained with SYBRPI will shift out of bacterial cell gate.

   - Together, **SYBR® Green I and PI (SYBR/PI)** can optimally discriminate bacteria with disrupted vs intact membranes.
-In the presence of PI, the same gate that was used to determine the total bacterial cell concentration will now include only viable, intatc bacteria.
+In the presence of PI, the same gate that was used to determine the total bacterial cell concentration will now include only viable, intact bacteria.

 ```{r}
 # Renaming markers (optional)